wonderlili/pokemon-api-table-lab/README.md

 Create a method `#create_abilities_table` that prints out all of Charizard's abilities.
 Use the method you've previously created (#get_ability_details) to populate the table structure according to terminal-table documentation.
 The headers for the table should correspond to the values of your two-dimensional details array: `["name", "slot", "hidden"]`.
 The final table should look like this:

 ![ScreenShot](https://raw.github.com/alemosie/pokemon-api-table-lab/master/charizard_abilities_table_example.png)

+See the `"charizard_abilities_table_example.png"` file in this repo for another look!

 ## Challenges